jacob-8/polylingual.dev/README.md

 - update error page

 ## After first lesson
+- handle scroll to top on stage navigation
 - auto focus on file in first step (unless it's adding a file)
 - add i18n
 - allow deleting files that end in an empty step